Discover Bristol

 This virtual programme is designed to enhance students' understanding of Higher Education and provide insight into how the University of Bristol supports them in making the most of their opportunities.

-Discover Bristol offers a range of online sessions for students, including academic tasters, UCAS and personal statement guidance, student funding and financial literacy, study skills, careers and employability, and the range of support available to students at the University of Bristol.
+Discover Bristol involves 5 online sessions for students with content including an overview of Bristol, UCAS and personal statement guidance, funding, study skill and careers and employability.
 These sessions are delivered in collaboration with current students, student societies, central student services, and the Widening Participation team.

-Successful completers of the scheme will be guaranteed a contextual offer/interview from Bristol, a top ten UK university (QS World University Rankings 2025).
+Successful completers of the scheme will be guaranteed a contextual offer/interview from Bristol, a top ten UK university (QS World University Rankings 2026).
+Please note that terms and conditions apply.

 Accessibility statement